 The Respondent did not dispute the evidence that the Complainant is a member of the Traveller Community.
 The General Manager in a written statement submission referred to a previous experience of the Respondent hotel when providing "temporary accommodation for 2 Families from the Traveling Community" in 2018.
 The Respondent's submission included numerous photographs of the purported damage to rooms carried out by the aforementioned families.
-The Complainant gave evidence that she had no knowledge of these families nor was there any connection between herself and these families, other than she was also a member of the Traveller community.

 The Hotel manager gave cogent evidence that members of the Traveller community were also members of the Respondent's Leisure Club and therefore the hotel does not discriminate against that community.
-However, the Complainant's representative raises a plausible argument where it was submitted on her behalf that " The very direct reference to the shared ethnicity of the Complainant with these other guests of the hotel who caused so much frustration and stated loss to the hotel illustrates a state of mind on the part of the Respondent that Travellers are identified as problematic and effectively not the type of guest wished for by the Respondent".
+However, the Complainant's representative raises a plausible argument where it was submitted on his behalf that "The very direct reference to the shared ethnicity of the Complainant with these other guests of the hotel who caused so much frustration and stated loss to the hotel illustrates a state of mind on the part of the Respondent that Travellers are identified as problematic and effectively not the type of guest wished for by the Respondent".
 The provision of Leisure Facilities differs substantially from the provision of accommodation.
 This difference is more than identified in the Respondent's position.
 The Respondent portrays what it sees as the negative experience of providing accommodation in the past; the corollary being that it does not want to see the experience repeated.
 In putting forward such a position the Respondent plainly seeks to portray all Traveller families in the same light and raises a serious presumption of discrimination that it does not satisfactorily rebut.

-I find, based on balance of probabilities, that the membership of the Traveller Community was a material fact, which in part, led to the Respondent denying the Complainant, and her family, accommodation at the Respondent hotel.
+I find, based on balance of probabilities, that the membership of the Traveller Community was a material fact, which in part, led to the Respondent denying the Complainant, and his family, accommodation at the Respondent hotel.